Nootropics Expert

 Pramiracetam 250 – 400 mg up to 3-times per day

-Nootropics Expert Tested and ApprovedI recommend using Pramiracetam as a nootropic supplement.
+Nootropics Expert Tested and ApprovedI recommend using Pramiracetam as a nootropic supplement to enhance your cognitive abilities.

 Your body does not make Pramiracetam on its own.
 So to get its benefits you must take it as a supplement.

 Pramiracetam is especially helpful for those suffering from age-related cognitive decline.
 Its boosts high affinity choline uptake (HACU) which means more acetylcholine (ACh) is available in your brain.
-Providing a significant improvement in cognition and memory.
+Providing a significant improvement in cognition and memory, and other mental function.

-Pramiracetam is also particularly useful to students and executives who want to boost cognition, focus, learning and memory.
+Pramiracetam is also particularly useful to students and executives who want to boost their cognitive ability, cognition, focus, learning and memory.

 Pramiracetam is fat-soluble so stack it with a good quality fat like coconut oil, olive oil or MCT oil.
 My preferred healthy fat is a tablespoon of the new organic, non-GMO Performance Lab® MCT Oil.